liufengting/FTIndicator/README.md

 `FTIndicator` is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ⚠️ Notice：

+major fix in 1.2.0: progress HUD doesn't show when app starts

 `FTNotificationIndicator`, `FTProgressIndicator` and `FTToastIndicator` podfile stopped updating after v1.1.5.
 If you wanna use them separately, you should use them like this in your Podfile as a subPod:

 ```ruby